>TOPICS

 The role of nonviolence in the independence struggle

-The question of what role non-violence should play in India’s struggle for independence polarised the camps from the very beginning.
+The question of what role nonviolence should play in India’s struggle for independence polarized the camps from the outset.
 Nonviolent resistance was preferred by the moderate leaders of the Congress movement.
-Since they wanted to counteract the British policy of division.
-The nationalists, however, propagated active, armed rebellion against the British colonial power.
+They wanted to counter the British policy of partition.
+The nationalists, on the other hand, advocated active, armed rebellion against the British colonial power.

-He did not agree with Gandhi and his Civil Disobedience Movement on the way to liberation.
-Aurobindo considered boycotts and non-cooperation as suitable means in the political struggle for freedom.
-But one should not limit oneself to these means alone.
+He disagreed with Gandhi and his Civil Disobedience Movement on the way to liberation.
+Aurobindo considered boycotts and non-cooperation appropriate in the political struggle for freedom, but one should not limit oneself to these means alone.

 Conflict is indeed not the final and ideal stage […].
 But as long as the principle of struggle prevails, one must face the lower law; it is fatal if one disarms in the middle of battle.
 The culture that abandons its living separateness, the civilization that neglects active self-defense, will be swallowed up, and the nation that lived through it will lose its soul and perish.
 8

-Consequently, for Sri Aurobindo, there was one goal above all: Liberation from foreign rule and the autonomy of India – Swaraj at all costs.
+Therefore, for Sri Aurobindo, there was one goal: liberation from foreign rule and autonomy for India – Swaraj at any cost.
 Aurobindo was concerned with nothing less than the survival of India’s spiritual tradition.
 He saw it endangered by the leveling power of Western capitalist civilization.

 Self-defense

-Aurobindo points to the common exception from non-violence: ‚Self-defense‚.
+Aurobindo points out the usual exception to non-violence: self-defense.
 But this is, according to Judith Butler, a highly ambiguous term.
 Who is part of this self?
 Who belongs to the realm of those, who are worth defending?

 To be killed like the lamb attacked by the wolf does not bring growth, does not promote development, does not ensure spiritual merit.
 To lay down one’s arms in a state of war is to invite destruction, and that cannot serve any compensatory spiritual purpose.
 9